 Maybe you can convince your friend whom you talk to regularly on phone to switch to English for your conversations.

 Take a long, hard look at all the possibilities.
-You may not have thought of tapping your existing network for practicing your spoken English.
-Or if the thought did cross your mind, you may have hesitated because of fear of stepping out of your comfort zone.
+You may not have thought of tapping your existing network to practice speaking.
+Or if the thought did cross your mind, you may have hesitated because of fear of making mistakes or stepping out of comfort zone.

 And you don’t need 5-6 options.
 Even 1-2 dedicated partners will do.
 I can tell you with confidence that if you speak to a person in English for few weeks, your default conversation language with her/ him will become English.
 You’ll feel bit odd to switch to your native language with them, just like you feel odd speaking to someone in English with whom you’ve always spoken in your native language.
 I’ve seen this happening at FEA.